Fake news: Criticism of the term

 Disinformation attacks are the most insidious type because of the harmful intent.
 For example, it is sometimes generated and propagated by hostile foreign actors, particularly during elections.

 Because of the manner in which former president Donald Trump has co-opted the term, The Washington Post media columnist Margaret Sullivan has warned fellow journalists that "It's time to retire the tainted term 'fake news'.
 Though the term hasn't been around long, its meaning already is lost."
 By late 2018, the term "fake news" had become verboten and U.S. journalists, including the Poynter Institute were asking for apologies and for product retirements from companies using the term.

 In October 2018, the British government decided that the term fake news will no longer be used in official documents because it is "a poorly defined and misleading term that conflates a variety of false information, from genuine error through to foreign interference in democratic processes."
 This followed a recommendation by the House of Commons' Digital, Culture, Media and Sport Committee to avoid the term.

+Researchers have also stated that the narrative of 'fake news' frames the media as a part of the problem rather than the solution.
+The stereotypes created by those who have manufactured misleading information threaten the integrity of journalists who work to uphold the utmost standards of accuracy.
+Many encourage discarding the term altogether, as the British government did.
+Clearer terms such as 'misinformation' are more useful in helping the public navigate the vast realm of information available thanks to search engines and social media.

 However, recent reviews of fake news still regard it as a useful broad construct, equivalent in meaning to fabricated news, as separate from related types of problematic news content, such as hyperpartisan news, the latter being a particular source of political polarization.
 Therefore, researchers are beginning to favour information disorder as a more neutral and informative term.
 For example, the Commission of Inquiry by the Aspen Institute (2021) has adopted the term Information Disorder in its investigative report.